AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/amazon-ads.md

 *  **[!UICONTROL Name]**: A name by which you will recognize this destination in the future.
 *  **[!UICONTROL Description]**: A description that will help you identify this destination in the future.
 *  **[!UICONTROL Amazon Ads Advertiser ID]**: Select the ID for the target Amazon Ads account used for the destination.
+*  **[!UICONTROL Advertiser Region]**: Select the appropriate region in which your AdvertiserId is hosted.
+For more information on the marketplaces supported by each region, visit our [documentation](https://advertising.amazon.com/API/docs/en-us/info/api-overview#api-endpoints).

-Note: once selecting this Amazon Ads Advertiser ID, you will need to create a new destination to change this.
+Note: on selecting this Amazon Ads Advertiser ID, you will need to create a new destination to change this.
 If you re-authenticate the OAuth credentials and select a new Advertiser Id, your changes will not apply.

 ![Configure new destination](../../assets/catalog/advertising/amazon_ads_image_1.png)